Pointwise convergence of multiple ergodic averages and strictly ergodic models: Introduction

 \subsubsection{Ergodic averages}

 In this subsection we recall some results related to pointwise ergodic averages.

 The first pointwise ergodic theorem was proved by Birkhoff in 1931.
-Followed from Furstenberg's beautiful work on the dynamical proof of Szemeradi's theorem in 1977, problems concerning the convergence of multiple ergodic averages (in $L^2$ or pointwisely) attracts a lot of attention.
+Followed from Furstenberg's beautiful work on the dynamical proof of Szemer\'{e}di's theorem in 1977, problems concerning the convergence of multiple ergodic averages (in $L^2$ or pointwisely) attracts a lot of attention.

 The convergence of the averages